The Pan-STARRS Data Processing System: IPP Data Processing Stages

 \subsection{Difference Images}

-Two of the primary science drivers for the Pan-STARRS system are the search hazardous asteroids and the search for Type Ia supernovae to measure the history of the expansion of the universe.
+Two of the primary science drivers for the Pan-STARRS system are the search for hazardous asteroids and the search for Type Ia supernovae to measure the history of the expansion of the universe.
 Both of these projects require the discovery of faint, transient source in the images.
 For the hazardous asteroids, and solar system studies in general, the sources are transient because they are moving between observations; supernovae are stationary but transient in brightness.
 In both cases, the discovery of these sources can be enhanced by subtracting a static reference image from the image taken at a certain epoch.
-The quality of such a difference image can be enhanced by convolving one or both of the images so that the PSFs in the two images are matched. \note{discuss Alard-Lupton}.
+The quality of such a difference image can be enhanced by convolving one or both of the images so that the PSFs in the two images are matched \citep[e.g.,][]{1998ApJ...503..325A}.

-In the Difference Image stage, the IPP generates diffferece images for specified pairs of images.
-It is possible for the difference image to be generated from a pair of warp images, from a warp and a stack of some variety, or from a pair of stacks.
-During the PS1 survey, pairs of exposures, call TTI pairs (see~\note{Survey Strategy}), were obtained for each pointing within a $\approx$ 1 hour period in the same filter, and to the extent possible with the same orientation and boresite position.
-The standard PS1 nightly processing generated difference images from the resulting warp pairs (`warp-warp diffs').

-The nightly stacks generated for the Medium Deep fields were combined with a template reference stack image to generate `stack-stack diffs' for these fields each night.

-For the PV3 processing, the entire collection of warps for the $3\pi$ survey were combined with the $3\pi$ stacks to generate `warp-stack diffs'.
+In the \ippstage{diff} stage, the IPP generates difference images for appropriately specified pairs of images.
+It is possible for the difference image to be generated from a pair of \ippstage{warp} stage images, from a \ippstage{warp} and a \ippstage{stack} of some variety, or from a pair of \ippstage{stack} stage images.
+During the PS1 survey, pairs of exposures, called TTI pairs \citep[see Survey Strategy in][]{chambers2017}, were obtained for each pointing within a $\approx$ 1 hour period in the same filter, and to the extent possible with the same orientation and boresite position.
+The standard PS1 nightly processing generated difference images from the resulting pairs of \ippstage{warp} images.
+The nightly processing generated \ippstage{stack} images for the Medium Deep fields, and these were combined with a template reference \ippstage{stack} image to generate ``stack-stack diffs'' each night they were observed.
+For the PV3 $3\pi$ processing, the entire collection of \ippstage{warp} stage images for the survey were combined with images generated by the \ippstage{stack} processing to generate ``warp-stack diffs'', for eventual public released.